-- All English majors take a senior-year seminar ENG 493 Senior Seminar (3 c.h.) emphasizing professional standards and synthesizing the writing and analytical skills students have acquired in other English classes.
+- All English majors take ENG 493 Senior Seminar (3 c.h.) and ENG 414 Advanced Creative Writing Workshop (3 c.h.) emphasizing professional standards and synthesizing the writing and analytical skills students have acquired in other English classes.
 All students in ENG 493 write a senior research paper, one copy of which is submitted to the department chairperson for dissemination for review.
 In order to pass ENG 493, students must demonstrate satisfactory levels of achievement in meeting the program goals.

-- English Program faculty review the papers from ENG 493 on an annual basis and prepare an analysis of what they reveal about the program's success.
+- English Program faculty review final materials from ENG 114, ENG 201, ENG 414, and ENG 493 on an annual basis and prepare an analysis of what they reveal about the program's success.

 - The English Program administers a student-satisfaction questionnaire to all senior English majors each year.
 Similar questionnaires are sent to recent graduates and representative employers on a periodic basis.